kramitsri/gcp/gemini/sample-apps/conversational-genai-app-template/README.md

 We provide a comprehensive set of resources to guide you through the entire development process, from prototype to production.

 This is a suggested approach, and **you can adapt it to fit your specific needs and preferences**.
-There are multiple ways to build GenAI applications on Google Cloud, and this template serves as a starting point and example.
+There are multiple ways to build Gen AI applications on Google Cloud, and this template serves as a starting point and example.

 ## High-Level Architecture